Constraining four-heavy-quark operators with top-quark, Higgs, and electroweak precision data: Studied processes

 Inclusive predictions for all processes as well as the differential predictions in the Higgs boson transverse momenta, $p_{T}^{H}$, for both the SM and the SMEFT are collected in~\cref{tab:all_pred_incl,tab:tth_pth_pred} of~\cref{app:numerical_data}.\footnote{Differential predictions in the top-quark-pair invariant mass, \(m_{t\bar{t}}\), for \(t\bar{t}\) production are omitted here for brevity, but can be provided upon request.} The SMEFT results are separated into linear, $\mathcal{O}(\Lambda^{-2})$, and (off-) diagonal quadratic, $\mathcal{O}(\Lambda^{-4})$, terms.
 As previously mentioned, at LO, the operators under study contribute only through $b$‑quark–initiated channels so the diagonal‑quadratic piece from $c_{tt}^{1}$ vanishes.
 Because $c_{tt}^{1}$ first appears at one loop, obtaining its quadratic contribution would require squaring the loop amplitudes rendering it beyond the perturbative order considered in this work.

 We observe that $c_{Qt}^{1}$ dominates the SMEFT corrections at NLO, providing by far the largest linear contribution to the cross section.
 This is the case in both $t\bar{t}$ and $t\bar{t}H$ production.
-Moreover, the WC of the right‑handed four‑top-quark operator $c_{tt}^{1}$ features some strong cancellation between the gluon‑ and quark‑initiated channels in $t\bar{t}H$ production.
+The dominance of this contribution can be traced back to cancellations among different partonic channels and phase-space regions for all coefficients except $c_{Qt}^{1}$~\cite{Degrande:2020evl}.
+Moreover, the contribution of the right‑handed four‑top-quark operator, $\mathcal{O}_{tt}^{1}$, features some strong cancellation between the gluon‑ and quark‑initiated channels in $t\bar{t}H$ production.
 This cancellation amplifies the scale dependence and results in sizeable QCD uncertainties for the linear contribution, as illustrated in~\cref{tab:all_pred_incl}.
 The same pattern is visible differentially in one of the $p_{T}^{H}$ bins in~\cref{tab:tth_pth_pred}.
 In $t\bar{t}$ production, this effect is absent in the inclusive rate.
 Moving to the off-diagonal quadratic terms, at LO, interference between colour‑singlet and colour‑octet structures—whether between SM and EFT amplitudes or between two different EFT operators—vanishes exactly, and so only singlet–singlet and octet–octet combinations survive, as shown in~\cref{tab:all_pred_incl}.
 At NLO, real emissions or virtual gluon exchange can mix the colour flows, generating singlet–octet cross terms which are numerically tiny–cross terms consistent with zero at the $2\sigma$ level are therefore omitted from the tables for clarity.

 Finally, in~\cref{fig:diff_mtt_pth}, the differential distributions of the top–quark-pair invariant mass, $m_{t\bar{t}}$, and the Higgs transverse momentum, $p_T^{H}$, are displayed in the left and right panels, respectively.